kmesh-net/kmesh/CONTRIBUTING.md

 - Make commits of logical units.
 - Push changes in a topic branch to a personal fork of the repository.
 - Submit a pull request to [Kmesh-net/Kmesh](https://github.com/Kmesh-net/Kmesh).

+### DCO Sign-off

+All commits must include a DCO sign-off line:

+`Signed-off-by: Your Name <your-email@example.com>`

+Use `git commit -s` to add the sign-off automatically when creating each commit.
+For example:

+`git commit -s -m "docs: update contributing guide with DCO sign-off guidance"`

+If you forgot to sign off your most recent commit, run `git commit --amend -s`.
+If multiple commits are missing sign-off, you can add it during a rebase with `git rebase --signoff HEAD~<number-of-commits>` and then force-push your branch.

 ### Creating Pull Requests